Osceola County, Iowa Genealogy Guide

 Create a Free Family Tree

-A Map of Osceola County, Michigan contains detailed information about roads and boundaries, these maps may include rural communities, churches, and cemeteries.
+A Osceola County, Iowa County and City Maps contains detailed information about roads and boundaries, these maps may include rural communities, churches, and cemeteries.

-The Osceola County Courthouse is located in Reed City, Michigan.
-Some early records prior to organization on March 17, 1869 may be located in Mason County, Newaygo County and Mecosta County.
-Learn More About State of Michigan Court, Tax, Land and Probate Records.
+The Osceola County Courthouse is located in Sibley, Iowa.
+Osceola County was attached to Woodbury County for a breif time prior to organization January 1, 1872.
+Some early records may be found there.
+Learn More About State of Iowa Court, Tax, Land and Probate Records.

 Please contact the each clerk's department to confirm mailing address, hours, fees and other information before visiting or requesting information because contact information sometimes changes.
 The Clerk's Office DOES NOT DO RESEARCH.
 The documents are available to interested parties, barring confidential issues.
 Most staff will assist people in finding the materials, but it is up to the individual to do the research.